input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 ## What has improved compared to GHCJS?

-Or why did it take you so long to port a stripped GHCJS into GHC?
+Or, why did it take you so long to port a stripped GHCJS into GHC?
+While it may seem like such a task should be relatively quick&#151especially in a language with such a good refactoring story like haskell&#151there were numerous road blocks that we needed to remove before adding the backend.
+In particular, here were the troublesome bits:

-1. Removing the use of external libraries
+#### Removing the use of external libraries

 GHCJS used libraries that aren't already dependencies of GHC: text, lens, megaparsec, aeson...
 As we didn't want to add new dependencies to GHC, we've